sroccoli1/todoapp/README.md

 ![GUI Spec Social Picture](https://github.com/sroccoli1/todoapp/blob/main/GUISpec-Social.jpg?raw=true)<br>
 **[Play with it!
 (Google Slide)](https://docs.google.com/presentation/d/1_viCUeWmkG_seoqqHQUTjdlEZX5zTAcnJlipYdul-68/edit?usp=sharing)**<br>

-Note: I don't know if can I do it, but I started! :-)<br><br>

 ## Current state: Finished

 In this video we create 3 todos, update then delete them.
 Routing is set up and the CRUD service is local.<br><br>
 [![Sprint 3 Non-Final Outcome](https://media.giphy.com/media/z3Xvy4aQmhAIIF8QkG/source.gif)](https://youtu.be/CaAz6YqrHkk)<br>

 **Limitations**<br><br>
-Todos are deleted when refreshing the browser, as this SPA (Single Page Application) does not communicated with server nor database.
+Todos are deleted when refreshing the browser, as this SPA (Single Page Application) does not communicate with backend.

 ## Upgrade

 **In a new version Todos will be saved in a database**.
-<br>I'm considering using these next technos: Google Firebase and Node JS.
+<br>I'm considering using next these backend technos: Google Firebase and Node JS.

 ## Sprint log